deadshumz/transferator/README.md

-# transferator
+# TRANSFERATOR
-Transferator is a programm on python3.8 that transfer your decimal number to binary number \n P.s. i know it can be better
+Transferator is a programm on python3.8 that transfer your decimal number to binary number P.s. i know it can be better
+## INSTALLATION
++ Download a python file
++ Run it in cmd
+### REQUIREMENTS
+  bruh